mviereck/x11docker/README.md

 Running x11docker as root:
  - Commands other than `docker` are executed as unprivileged user determined with [`logname`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/logname.html).
 (You  can specify another host user with `--hostuser USER`).
  - Unfortunately, some systems do not provide `DISPLAY` and `XAUTHORITY` for root, but needed for nested X servers like Xephyr.
 In that case, tools like `gksu` or `gksudo` can help.

+# Persistent data storage
+Changes in a running docker image are lost, the created docker container will be discarded.
+For persistent data storage you can share host directories:
+ - Option `--home` creates a host directory in `~/x11docker/IMAGENAME` that is shared with the container and mounted as home directory.
+Files in container home and configuration changes will persist.
+ - Option `--homedir DIR` is similar to `--home` but allows you to specify a custom host directory for data storage.
+ - Option `sharedir DIR` mounts a host directory at the same location in container without influencing `HOME`.

 # Security
 Scope of x11docker is to run dockered GUI applications while preserving and improving container isolation.